bird-house/birdhouse-deploy-image-updater/README.md

 Tags containing "latest" are taken into account, since usage should be avoided in any ways in `birdhouse-deploy` repo.

+Hypothesis taken at the moment is that only one image change is done at given time.
+This limitation needs to be removed, since if two images are updated, the second one will be discarded.

 ## Advantages

 - Not dependent on Github API, since abstracted in `hub`